raceintospace/raceintospace/doc/manual/manual.md

 ### Nova / UR-700

 These rockets are designed to launch direct ascent capsules.
 While they can lift other payloads into space, they're seldom used for that purpose because they're so expensive.
 They are so powerful, in fact, that they will never need to be boosted, and are the only rockets in the game that cannot be boosted.
-The UR-700 was known as the Vulkon in BARIS and early versions of RIS.
+The UR-700 was known as Vulkon in BARIS and early versions of RIS.

 ### Strap-on Boosters / Booster Stage